-GEOG - We currenlty have adequate staffing for geography, but 3 of our geography associates are within retirement range.
+GEOG - We currently have adequate staffing for geography, but all 3 of our geography associates are within retirement range.
 Associate instructor interviews were last conducted in April 2019 and no one was added to the pool due to a lack of qualified candidates.

-GEOL - We currenlty have adequate staffing for geography, but our only current associate has just announced retirement at the end of Spring 2023.
-Due to ongoing schedule reductions, we are currently able to meet our staffing needs.
+GEOL - We are currently able to meet our staffing needs.
 Interviews were most recently conducted in April 2019 and no one was added to the pool due to a lack of qualified candidates.

 METRO - We have no contract faculty in meteorology.
 We have just one associate instructor in meteorology, but he is within retirement age.
-Due to budget cuts and reduced meteorology offerings, we have adequate coverage with our existing associate instructors.
-Our current associate is within retirement age.
+We have adequate coverage with our existing associate instructors.